brunk23/SML/README.md

 The compiler is written in C, not C++.
 Why?
 No real reason, aside from the fact that I wanted to make sure I still remembered enough of the way C does things to complete the project in that language.
-The compiler currently supports the following commands:
+The lisp syntax compiler currently supports the following commands:

 * ; -- anything after a ; is ignored
 * input -- (input variable) -- returns value entered or number of chars entered